 - MongoDB (scalable data store, tightly integrated to Meteor)

 - VERIS from verizon (open source taxonomy of security incident categorizations)

 - Firefox (a snappy little web browser)

-Frontend processing for MozDef consists of receiving an event/log (in json) over HTTP(S) or AMQP(S), doing data transformation including normalization, adding metadata, etc. and pushing the data to elasticsearch.
+Frontend processing for MozDef consists of receiving an event/log (in json) over HTTP(S), AMQP(S), or SQS doing data transformation including normalization, adding metadata, etc. and pushing the data to Elasticsearch.

-MozDef is in production at Mozilla where we are using it to process over 300 million events per day.
+MozDef has been in production at Mozilla since 2014 where we are using it to process over 300 million events per day.